 For us, having the opportunity to travel around the world whenever we want is a blessing.
 And, we’re grateful that our online businesses allow us the freedom to do so.
 Yet, when it comes to traveling when you have dietary requirements, it can pose challenges.

-So, after 6 years of full time travels, Max and I have had the “fun” times of traveling as vegetarians.
+So, after 6 years of full time travels, Paul and I have had the “fun” times of traveling as vegetarians.
 And, having been to Thailand many times… we’ve learnt some interesting things along the way about being vegetarian in Thailand.

 So, you may think that it’s easy being a vego in Thailand.
 Yet, we’ve had some interesting experiences where things can get “lost in translation.”